 If you have a concealed carry license or plan to get one, practice drawing smoothly from your holster and acquiring your target.
 Practice drawing from your holster at least 10 times before pulling the trigger.

 Intermediate shooters have enough practice and range time to feel confident in their grip, sight alignment and picture, stance and trigger control.
 Intermediate shooters will want to focus on speed and accuracy, reloads, non-dominant and one-handed shooting.
 You can do the same drills as you would for beginner shooters, but do them holding the gun with one hand and with your non-dominant hand.
 A good drill to practice these skills involves using three targets a few feet apart.
 Draw your gun from your holster or grab it off a table and fire two shots into each target.
 Then, reload and fire two more shots into each target.

 If you still aim with one eye closed, dry-fire practice is a perfect time to learn to focus on your front sight with both eyes open.

 Another intermediate skill is to practice lowlight shooting situations.
 Keep the lights off in your practice room and hold a flashlight in your non-dominant hand.
 Practice using the flashlight to find your target and acquiring your sight picture.

 Drills for Experts

 Experts did not become experts without hours and hours of training and practice.
 Expert shooters will want to start practicing more advanced skills such as using cover, shooting and moving, point shooting and engaging multiple targets.
-Competition shooters will train simulating their particular shooting sport rules and regulations perfecting speed and accuracy.
+Competition shooters will train to simulate their particular shooting sport rules and regulations perfecting speed and accuracy.

 For Every Level of Shooter